-One of the key benefits of a security information and event management (SIEM) platform with user and entity behavior analytics (UEBA) is the ability to solve security use cases without having to be a data scientist.
-The platform masks the underlying complexity of “doing data science” so that security operations center (SOC) staff can focus on keeping the enterprise safe from attacks.
-But if you’ve wondered what exactly is going on under the hood, this article provides a high-level glimpse of how Exabeam Security Management Platform (SMP) uses data science to address one of the most important and elusive use cases: insider threat detection.
+One of the key benefits of a Security Information and Event Management (SIEM) platform with User and Entity Behavior Analytics (UEBA) is the ability to solve security use cases without needing to be a data scientist.
+The platform masks the underlying complexity of data science so that Security Operations Center (SOC) staff can focus on keeping the enterprise safe from attacks.
+But if you’ve wondered what exactly is going on under the hood, this article provides a high-level overview of how Exabeam Security Management Platform (SMP) uses data science to address one of the most important and elusive use cases: insider threat detection.

-Insiders are people who are trusted by the organization.
+Insiders are people who are trusted by the organization — employees or third parties, like contractors.
 If they sabotage business operations or steal intellectual property or sensitive data, the financial, regulatory and reputational repercussions can bring huge fallout.
 The big problem for SOCs is that insiders are authorized to use IT resources.
 Conventional security tools using legacy correlation rules offer little detection power to distinguish when someone’s apparently authorized actions have malicious intent.

-The inherent limitations of static correlation rules have shifted IT security and management solutions toward machine learning.
-This approach identifies malicious activity by leveraging the enormous amount of available operational and security log data in conjunction with data enrichment.
-The security industry calls this data-focused approach user and entity behavior analytics.
-Let’s look at some aspects of how data science is used to address the insider threat use case.
+The inherent limitations of static correlation rules have shifted IT security and management solutions toward machine learning (ML).
+This approach identifies malicious insider activity by leveraging the enormous amount of available operational and security log data in conjunction with data enrichment.
+The security industry calls this data-focused approach User and Entity Behavior Analytics (UEBA).
+Let’s look at some aspects of how data science is used to address the malicious insider threat use case.

 Use of statistical analysis for anomaly detection

 The use of statistical analysis helps our UEBA solution to profile the normalcy of events.
 Examples of three types of profiled data are shown in Fig. 1 as histograms.
 High probability events, determined from profiled histograms or clustering analysis, are deemed benign.
 Outlying events with low probability are anomalous and correlate with security events.
-It’s like a SOC analyst manually sifting through tons of log data and trying to spot meaning, except the machine does it for more data automatically, faster and with high accuracy.
+It’s like a SOC analyst manually sifting through tons of log data and trying to find meaning, but the machine can analyze more data automatically, more quickly, and with high accuracy.
 Statistics and probability analysis are the basis for UEBA’s identification of normal behavior – and deviations that reveal abnormal and potentially malicious behavior by insiders.

 Contextual information derivation for network intelligence

 Context information consists of labeled attributes and properties of network users and entities.
-The information is vital to help calibrate risks of anomalous events, as well as for the triage and review of alerts.
+This Information is vital to help calibrate risks of anomalous events, as well as for the triage and review of alerts.

 Account resolution provides a security view on users with multiple accounts.
 The individual account activity streams may look normal to traditional security tools, but merged activities from the multiple accounts belonging to the same user may reveal interesting anomalies.
-This frequently occurs when an insider logs into their regular account and then leaps to another account with unconnected and unusual behavior.
-Account resolution enabled by data science is able to look at activity data and determine if two accounts are in fact of one user.
+This frequently occurs when an insider logs into their regular account and then jumpsto another account with unconnected and unusual behavior.
+Account resolution enabled by data science is able to look at activity data and determine if two accounts are, in fact, of one user.

 Meta learning for false positive control